What is the Freedom of Information (FOI) Act 2000?

 The wish list of public bodies of the restrictions of the FOI act?

 Is the information already available?

-the FOI is free of charge but your request cannot be so time-consuming that the organisation’s staff labour costs exceed more than £450 per request.
+the FOI is free but your request cannot be so time-consuming that the organisation’s staff labour costs exceed more than £450 per request.

 Why should I make an FOI request?

 As you may, for example, wish to find out:

 - if your local NHS Hospital has made the same treatment error that they made with you?

 - what is the annual training budget for your GP surgery?